lloydbenson/demo-jenkins/README.md

 This is a jenkins demo.
 Here are the steps to set it up.

+1. Install ansible 2.x
-1.  bin/reset.sh - this resets the environment
+2.  bin/reset.sh - this resets the environment
-2.  bin/deploy.sh - this will setup up the jenkins server.
+3.  bin/deploy.sh - this will setup up the jenkins server.
 To access it go to http://localhost:8080

 After configure you should see on http://localhost:8080
 1.  within 1 min the demo.pr and demo.test jobs should start (if PR has been setup properly)